Components and Files Used for Network Component Installation

 An optional notify object

-In addition to one or more of the above components, a vendor also supplies the following files:
+In addition to one or more of the above components, a vendor also optionally supplies the following files:

 One or more device driver image (.sys) files and driver library (.dll) files

-An optional driver catalog file
+A driver catalog file

-An optional text-mode setup information file (txtsetup.oem)
+A text-mode setup information file (txtsetup.oem)

 Each network component must have an information (INF) file that the network class installer uses to install the component.
 Network INF files are based on the common INF file format.
 For more information about the INF file format, see INF File Sections and Directives.